ferreum/distanceutils/README.rst

   ``[Emissive]PlaneWithCollision`` can be passed through in one direction, but has collision in the other.
 The replacement ``PlaneGS`` has collision in both directions.

+  ``CapsuleGS`` has different proportions and different number of triangles.

 * ``bugs``; just fix collisions with ``Cube`` objects.